Today I am going to show you how you can set up a WordPress blog from scratch. And you won’t believe how easy it is to do.We will go step by step.

 Here are my top tips going forward;

 - Schedule regular content, you won’t always be in the mood to write content, use the built-in post scheduler so you can write multiple posts when you feel like it while still allowing regular content to flow.
 Articles every few days is better than 5 on the same day.
+And here is another WordPress automation solution.

 - Learn everything about SEO (search engine optimisation) that you can, this is a huge topic, you will never fully learn it, but the more you know the more successful your blog will be.